 How Long Condensing Furnaces Last

-The life span of a condensing furnace depends on the brand, model and other factors.
-Usually, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may have a significantly shorter life span.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+In most cases, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the equipment may have a significantly shorter life span.

-Typically, condensing furnaces type of system is significantly more efficient than traditional furnaces, as it only utilizes the minimum amount of energy required to heat your home, which subsequently saves money on your utility bills.
+Usually, condensing furnaces type of system is much more efficient than conventional furnaces, as it only consumes the minimum amount of energy needed to heat your home, saving you money in the long run.

 Do Variable-Speed Furnaces Run Nonstop?

-A variable-speed furnace doesn’t operate all the time.
-Instead, it runs at different speeds according to the temperature in your Menomonie and western Wisconsin home as well as the amount of energy it needs to sustain that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Instead, it runs at different speeds based on the temperature in your Menomonie and western Wisconsin home as well as the amount of energy it uses to sustain that temperature.

-When sufficient energy is needed to maintain your preferred temperature level, the furnace will switch to a higher speed to handle the demand.
+When sufficient energy is demanded to maintain your preferred temperature level, the furnace will shift to a higher speed to manage the higher demand.
 Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces